thekevinscott/thekevinscott/src/pages/tensorflowjs-hello-world/index.md

 * * *

-You'll need to install `npm` or `yarn`, along with `Node.js`; once that's done, following the instructions on any of the Tensorflow.js examples should work out of the box.
+To get all these goodies, the first step is to install `npm` or `yarn`, along with `Node.js`.
+Once those are in place, you can follow the instructions on any of the Tensorflow.js examples and they should work out of the box.
+Usually, getting set up with a new front-end project using these tools is a one step process.

-Again, you don't need any of these tools to work with these examples, but using them makes programming worlds easier.
-If you intend to do any sort of serious Javascript development, I would encourage you to play with these tools, along with other popular Javascript tools like [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org://www.typescriptlang.org/), which make handling larger codebases much more manageable.
+Again, you don't need any of these tools to work with these examples, but using them makes things so much easier.
+If you intend to do any sort of serious Javascript development, I would encourage you to play with these tools, along with other popular Javascript tools like [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org://www.typescriptlang.org/), which make handling larger codebases much better.